Douglas-fir tussock moth

 The Douglas-fir tussock moth is a destructive native defoliator of Douglas-fir.
 This moth kills trees, and the caterpillars' hairs are a serious human health risk.

-Outbreaks begin as localized epicentres, spreading and coalescing into larger areas of defoliation.
-They occur only in low-elevation stands.
+Outbreaks begin as a local infestation then spread into larger areas.
+Douglas-fir tussock moths occur only in low-elevation stands.